The University of Victoria offers innovative programs for more than 20,000 students on our diverse and welcoming West Coast campus.

 A top-ranked Canadian university

-UVic is ranked #11 globally and first in Canada among universities less than 50 years old by Times Higher Education (THE).
+In early 2013, UVic was ranked number 20 globally and first in Canada among universities less than 50 years old by Times Higher Education (THE).
 It also ranks in THE's elite global list of the top 200 universities, which includes approximately one per cent of the world's best institutions.
 Learn more about our rankings.

 Beyond the classroom, UVic is part of your community.
 We're proud to partner with our community beyond the campus to make our region and our world a better place to live.

 "Our university is a national and international leader in many areas of critical research and creative endeavour, and our faculty are committed and inspiring teachers.
 We offer our students a research-enriched education that is complemented by applied, clinical and work-integrated learning opportunities, making it among the best in the world.

 - UVic and

 UVic’s internationally recognized areas of research strength include:

 The University of Victoria's renewed strategic plan, A Vision for the Future: Building on Excellence, reinforces the vision and mission of the university and sets long-term goals for the future.

 The renewed plan builds on the success of the original Vision for the Future (2002).
 It was approved by the Senate and Board of Governors in January 2012.